-Most software vendor demos are somewhat scripted on the vendor’s part, which is why it’s important to come armed with questions that will knock them out of autopilot and force them to engage with you more honestly.
-Here are my recommendations, but of course be sure to ask any others you have!
+Most software vendor demos are somewhat scripted on the vendor’s part, which is why it’s important to come prepared with questions that will knock them out of autopilot and force them to engage with you more honestly.
+Here are my recommendations to help you get started.

 Of the features I’ve asked for so far, what is custom code?

 While some custom code may be unavoidable, it’s costly and complicated to maintain during upgrades.
-So best to avoid whenever possible.
+In general, it’s best to avoid whenever possible.

 Can I see these steps on the mobile app?

-If there’s a mobile app you’ll want to see what intake forms and dashboards look like.
-Sometimes they’re not as optimized for smaller screens as you assume.
+If there’s a mobile app, you’ll want to see what intake forms and dashboards look like.
+Sometimes they’re not as optimized for smaller screens as you’d assume.

-Are the integrations I’m asking for “plug and play” or do they need they need to be built?
+Are the integrations I’m asking for “plug and play” or do they need to be built?

-Your technical resource should ask this question, but don’t skip over it in case they don’t.
+Your technical resource should have already asked this question, but don’t skip over it in case they haven’t.